FSK20119

 Study Pathway

-Each ‘funded’ student enrolled into all of part of the Certificate II in Skills for Work and Vocational Pathways (FSK20119) must also have a defined Certificate 3 vocational pathway planned.
-All funded FSK20119 students will be required to view any additional foundation skills studies purely as a means of preparation for their Certificate 3
+Each ‘funded’ student enrolled into all of part of the Certificate II in Skills for Work and Vocational Pathways (FSK20119) must also have a defined Certificate 3 vocational pathway planned, in this case the Certificate III in Hospitality (SIT30622).
+All funded FSK20119 students should view their foundation skills studies purely as a means of

-Your Trainer or our 1 Education administrative team will be happy to discuss these options in more detail at the time of your enrolment.
+Your Trainer or our 1 Education administrative team will be happy to discuss these options in more detail at the time

 Course Survey

-All 1 Education students are required to complete a survey at the completion of their program to enable us to improve the experience for future students.
-We thank you in advance for your contributions.
+All 1 Education students are required to complete a survey at the completion of their program to enable us to

 More Information

-For more information relating to various student-related policies and processes please refer to the Student Handbook, available in the 1 Education website – https://www.1education.com.au/
+For more information relating to various student-related policies and processes please refer to the Student Handbook, available in the 1 Education website – http://www.1education.com.au/

 Contact Details